 15. Urban green infrastructures for climate change adaptation: a multiscale approach

 Stephan Pauleit, Teresa Zölch, Sabrina Erlwein, Astrid Reischl, Mohammad Rahmann, Hans Pretzsch, Thomas Rötzer

 16. Environmental valuation and the city perspectives towards the circular economy

 Maria Rita Trovato, Salvatore Giuffrida

 18. Planning criteria for nature-based solutions in cities

 Riccardo Privitera, Daniele La Rosa

 19. The Colour of Heat: Visualising Urban Heat Islands for policy-making

-Gianpiero Evola is a researcher and Assistant Professor of Building Physics at the Department of Electric, Electronic and Computer Engineering (DIEEI) at the University of Catania, Italy.
-He holds a PhD in Building Physics.
+Gianpiero Evola is Assdociate Professor of building physics at the Department of Electric, Electronic and Computer Engineering (DIEEI) at the University of Catania, Italy.
+He holds a PhD in building physics.